-The event started by an amazing musical performance called SPACE about women empowerment.
-This was followed by success secrets of Tashi and Nungshi Malik sisters who have climbed Mt Everest and several other peaks.
+The event started with an amazing musical performance called SPACE about women’s empowerment.
+This was followed by the success secrets of the Tashi and Nungshi Malik sisters who have climbed Mt Everest and several other peaks.
 They explained how we should conquer the mountains in our hearts to succeed.

 Chandrima Roy Majumdar then showcased amazing Sarod skills while talking about the faith with which she rose to be a Sarod expert.

 Amit Dahiyabadshah enthralled the audience with brilliant intelligent poetry, followed by Sinu Joseph’s message about female hygiene and the social programs she runs across India.

 Raghu Khanna talked about the 3F’s in his life – Fear, Failure, and Faith which helped him succeed as an entrepreneur in what he calls ‘transit advertising’, a new form of advertising on cars.